-Saturday, 8 September 2018
+08 September 2018

-"Why Unidentified Aerial Phenomena Are A National Security Risk And Also An Opportunity For Progress," says the headline of Luis Elizondo´s article for Medium, published on the 4th of September, 2018.
+"Why Unidentified Aerial Phenomena Are A National Security Risk And Also An Opportunity For Progress," says the headline of Luis Elizondo's article for Medium, published on the 4th of September, 2018.

-Based on the title ("And Also") of Elizondo´s article, it seems one keyword in the ongoing careful and selective disclosure process is balance.
-A balance between satisfying the public's need - and right! - to know what their government knows about the UFO phenomena, and the government's need to keep some information and material classified so it doesn't fall into the hands of a foreign adversary.
+Based on the title ("And Also") of Elizondo's article, it seems one keyword in the ongoing careful and selective disclosure process is balance.
+The challenge is to balance the public's right to know about UFOs with the government's need to protect sensitive information from other countries.

-But as Elizondo wisely writes, the concept of risk is subjective: "The significance of that risk depends on who you ask."
+But as Elizondo writes, the concept of risk is subjective: "The significance of that risk depends on who you ask."
 I believe this is one reason that the ongoing disclosure is going to be a complex and slow process to reach a consensus on.
 I can imagine the many reactions from congressional representatives and other influential individuals when they are being briefed about the UFO-issue by the "To the Stars Academy" (TTSA).
 And I can imagine the many views on and opinions about "what" and "how" to do with the UFO-issue and disclosure.

-Also remember, this preparation- and educational phase, which I am writing about in a previous post - of politicians, media and lawmakers, is not only going on in the USA.
-The careful and selective disclosure process - or the preparation- and educational phase of the process - is not yet so visible in Europe, but I believe some select individuals in different European countries are being read into the UFO-issue as well, and as we speak.
+Also remember, this preparation and educational phase, which I am writing about in a previous post - of politicians, media, and lawmakers is not only going on in the USA.
+The preparation and educational phase of the process is not yet so visible in Europe.
+But I believe some select individuals in different European countries are being read into the UFO-issue as well, and as we speak.

-In my country, Sweden, there were no or very little news or mentions in the mainstream media about, for example, the AATIP-articles by the New York Times in December, 2017.
-So the careful and selective disclosure process that has got a lot of mainstream media-attention in the USA has gone unnoticed by most of the Swedish people.
+In my country, Sweden, there was no or very little news or mentions in the mainstream media about, for example, the AATIP-articles by the New York Times in December 2017.
+So, most Swedish people haven't paid attention to the UFO-information that has been widely reported in the US.
 Hence, one reason I wanted to start this blog.

 On a more hopeful note, Elizondo is saying the following about the balance between government transparency and secrecy about the UFO phenomena: "As someone without a political or religious agenda, I´m free to say the rewards outweigh the risks in this situation."